serlo/api.serlo.org/README.md

 ### Install dependencies

-Run `yarn` to install the dependencies of all packages.
+Run `yarn` to install the dependencies of all packages and run `yarn build` to build also the packages 'authorization' and 'types'.

 ### Start